kubevirt/community/events/2018-kubecon-na/README.md

 There is some initial work to evaluate if we have space to do a gathering at the Contributor Summit at KubeCon NA 2018.

-# Kubecon North America - Seattle
+# KubeCon North America - Seattle

-Have a room at Kubecon NA, 2018 to allow people interested in KubeVirt to sit together.
+Have a room at KubeCon NA, 2018 to allow people interested in KubeVirt to sit together.
 And a few sessions to have a little guidance/structure.

 # Tasks

 - [x] Find a room
-- [ ] Finish website/readme in kubevirt repository
+- [ ] Finish website/readme in KubeVirt repository
 - [ ] Define session content

 # Summary